rucnyz/rucnyz.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-10-22
+date: 2023-01-16
 inline: true
 ---

-I give a talk about [generative models with variational inference](../assets/pdf/Generative_Model_With_Variational_Inference.pdf)!
+I will join Microsoft Research Asia as a Research Intern.